kakunpc/avatar-parameter-smoother/README.md

 Non-destructive Parameter Smoothing for Avatars 3.0

 ## How to use
-- Install [Logilabo Avatar Tools VPM repository](https://vpm.logilabo.dev) and import "Parameter Smoother".
+- Install [かーばんくるのvpm](https://kakunpc.github.io/kakunpc_vpm/) and import "Parameter Smoother kakunvr fork".
-- Add "Logilabo Avatar Tools / Parameter Smoother" component to an object in the target avatar.
+- Add "Parameter Smoother" component to an object in the target avatar.
 - Fill configuration parameters.

 ### Example